20 of 29 as a Percentage: A complete walkthrough

 -

 Data Analysis: In statistical analysis, percentages are used to represent proportions within datasets.
-For example, if a survey of 29 people revealed 20 preferred a certain product, 69% preference can be reported.
+Here's one way to look at it: if a survey of 29 people revealed 20 preferred a certain product, 69% preference can be reported.

 -